atherhdar/atherhdar.github.io/README.md

 ## Welcome to my website!

-I am an Assistant Professor of Economics at the University of Petroleum and Energy Studies, Dehradun.
-I completed my Ph.D from the Department of Economic Sciences at the Indian Institute of Technology, Kanpur (IITK), specializing in Applied Microeconomics with a particular focus on Development Economics.
-My current research delves into the economic consequences of exposure to various forms of violence, examining its impact on outcomes such as human capital accumulation, social capital, and fertility preferences.
-Additionally, I explore how household-level shocks &#8211;&#8211; whether driven by policy interventions or natural events &#8211;&#8211; shape critical outcomes like education, health, and broader economic well-being.
+I am an Assistant Professor of Economics at the University of Petroleum and Energy Studies, Dehradun, with a Ph.D. in Economics from the Indian Institute of Technology, Kanpur.
+My research is guided by a central question: How do shocks &#8211;&#8211 whether driven by natural events or policy interventions &#8211;&#8211 shape people’s lives and outcomes?
+My current work examines the consequences of violence for human and social capital, fertility choices, and economic well-being, while also investigating how household-level shocks influence education, health, and long-term development trajectories.
 <br/>
 <br/>
 Please find my CV [here](https://atherhdar.github.io/CV.pdf) and feel free to contact me at my [email address](mailto:atherhdar@gmail.com).  <br/>